dldevinc/paper-rq/README.md

 ## RQ Scheduler

-First you need to make sure you have the `rq-scheduler` library installed:
+First, ensure that you have the `rq-scheduler` library installed:

 ```shell
 pip install rq-scheduler
 ```

 If you need to run multiple isolated schedulers on the same server, you should use the class `paper_rq.scheduler.Scheduler`.
-It reads the Redis keys from the `RQ` setting:
+This class reads the Redis keys from the `RQ` settings:

 ```python
 # settings.py